MatthewDF/UniquePets/README.md

 ## Tips and Tricks
 * If you know what you want to make your pet look like, use the ModelSniffer while near that creature in-game to get its model number, then use that for your model swap.
 * With the addon loaded, use /addon reload UniquePets to quickly refresh it once you make a change in your Settings.Lua - Otherwise it won't show!

+## Current Known Issues
+* Sometimes when your pet is first summoned/called, it will briefly revert to its base model.
+This is because the game doesn't yet know you're their owner, and it'll update as soon as they move.
+* Sometimes when your pet is released/dies, it will revert to its base model.
+This is due to the game forgetting you're the owner of the pet at that moment, and so the model is reverted.